Siege-Wizard/anonfiles-upload/README.md

 ### Outputs

-- `url`: Full url of the uploaded file.
+- `url`: Url of the uploaded file.
-- `short`: Short url version of the uploaded file.